center-for-threat-informed-defense/attack-flow/docs/index.rst

 Attack Flow |version|
 =====================

-Attack Flow is a standard for describing how cyber adversaries combine and sequence various offensive techniques to achieve their goals.
+Attack Flow is a language for describing how cyber adversaries combine and sequence various offensive techniques to achieve their goals.
 The project helps defenders and leaders understand how adversaries operate and improve their own defensive posture.
 This project is created and maintained by the `MITRE Engenuity Center for Threat-Informed